sayedhfatimi/the-contemplative-path-posts/2025-08-25-traffic-blocks-self-driving-cars-and-the-case-for-road-beacons/post.md

 The solution is to think in terms of lean, low-latency signalling, closer to the way radio modulation itself works.
 A beacon does not need to send paragraphs of text, nor negotiate a session with each passing car.
 It needs only to broadcast small, compact packets—machine-readable values describing speed limits, lane closures, signal states—signed, time-standed, and designed to expire quickly.
 The simpler the encoding, the faster the decoding, and the lower the risk of failure.

-In effect, this becomes a “common channel” for the road: a shared frequency carrying bursts of truth, continuously repeated, accessible to any vehicle within range.
+In effect, this becomes a "common channel" for the road: a shared frequency carrying bursts of truth, continuously repeated, accessible to any vehicle within range.
 Cars would not need to identify themselves, log in, or request data.
 They would simply listen, verify, and act.

 This minimalism is not a constraint; it is a strength.
 By stripping away overhead, the system ensures that information propagates faster than the vehicles themselves can move.
 And that speed is what turns a ripple of delayed reactions into a coordinated release.